bbauska/JS-Programs/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="js122">122.
 Find the Area of a Parallelogram</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-This program calculates the area of a parallelogram given the length of its base and the corresponding perpendicular height.
+<p>This program calculates the area of a parallelogram given the length of its base and
+the corresponding perpendicular height.</p>
 <pre>
 function parallelogramArea(base, height) {
 // Check if the inputs are valid numbers